dart-lang/site-www/src/_tutorials/index.md

 toc: false
 ---

-**The Dart Tutorials** teach you how to build applications using the Dart language, tools, and APIs.
+**The Dart Tutorials** teach you how to use the Dart language, tools, and APIs to build applications.
 If you want a hands-on coding experience, try a **[codelab](/codelabs)**.